Pantry

 Agility before detail

-Use the data users' input to the maximum effect.
+Use the data users' input to the maximum effect, and make it highly re-usable.

 Roadmap